eltanin-os/ports/README.md

 # Ports - EltaninOS ports

-A plan9 mk-based build system, used to build softwares packages with mkfiles.
+A build system that uses shell script and interpres, to generate ninja files, to build packages.